- Ground floor bedroom

 Fort William 45 miles; Glasgow 95 miles.

 The bustling town of Oban rests amidst the picturesque hills surrounding Oban Bay, on the stunning west coast of Scotland and offers an abundance of bars and restaurants catering for all tastes and budgets.
-The town's beautiful, floral lined streets are awash with a wide choice of shops and boutiques, whilst the Oban Distillery is easily accessible occupying a central position within the town centre.
+The town's beautiful streets are awash with a wide choice of shops and boutiques, whilst the Oban Distillery is easily accessible occupying a central position within the town centre.
 Take a trip to the Scottish Sealife Sanctuary situated on Loch Creran, offering crystal clear waters inhabited by a variety of enchanting marine creatures.
-The tiny Isle of Lismore is just a short ferry ride away, boasting a wealth of wild flowers and home to 130 differing species of birdlife, whilst the stunning Mull of Kintyre peninsula, with its superb golf courses, extensive sandy beaches and historic castles is also within easy reach.
-The Isles of Mull and Iona are a great location for a day trip.
-An ideal location for a unique and unforgettable holiday.
+The tiny Isle of Lismore is just a short ferry ride away, boasting a wealth of wild flowers and home to 130 differing species of birdlife, whilst the Isles of Mull and Iona are a great location for a day trip.
+An ideal base for a unique and unforgettable holiday.